dkeathley/6.2410-lab/markdown/T3E1-TEXT--entanglement-interference-quantum-enhanced-sensing.md

   3. Derive the output state for $N = 3$ and $N = 4$ NOON state interference (*i.e.* output states $e$ and $f$ given you have  $N = 3$ and $N = 4$ NOON state inputs to the $c$ and $d$ ports in {numref}`NOON-state-interferometer`).
 For performing phase-measurmeents with high visibility for $N = 3$ and $N = 4$, what are the requirements on post-selection?
 Is a simple coincidence detector still sufficient?

-  4. Discuss the engineering challenges involved for performing the kinds of post selection needed for true quantum-enhanced phase measurements with this approach.
+  4. Discuss the engineering challenges involved with regard to state generation and post selection needed for true quantum-enhanced phase measurements with this approach.
+(For this question, it may be helpful to consider the challenges faced in the experiments discussed in Refs. {cite:p}`nagataBeatingStandardQuantum2007,okamotoBeatingStandardQuantum2008`.